Rajan1206/NoSQL-Lab1/README.md

 **Question-3**  :  Input File contain web access log produced by a web server and Map Reduce program return numbers of times client accessed GIF,JPG and other image file.

-**Question-4** :   For the same input file, Map Reduce program return Total number of request and Total download size on  monthaly basis
+**Question-4** :   For the same input file, Map Reduce program return Total number of request and Total download size on  monthly basis.

 **Question-5** :   For the same input file, Map Reduce program return list of Timestamp and URL for which response status has been 404.